thadroe/docker-wordpress-mods-linux/README.md

 3. Check that the image exists with `docker image ls`

+#### To run with docker compose

-4. Copy the corresponding **docker-compose.yml** file to your project directory and edit the following VIRTUAL_HOST line to whatever you'd like:
+1. Copy the corresponding **docker-compose.yml** file to your project directory and edit the following VIRTUAL_HOST line to whatever you'd like:

 ~~~~
 VIRTUAL_HOST: mytestsite.local,www.mytestsite.local,gr.mytestsite.local